GeoscienceAustralia/terraform/README.md

 Download and install [terraform](https://www.terraform.io/downloads.html)

 ## Usage
-Each item has its own README
+Each stack has its own README
+If you wish to use the modules alone, you can reference them using `source="github.com/GeoscienceAustralia/terraform//modules/vpc"`

 ## Contributing
 Each example has a test suite (generated with [awspec](https://github.com/k1LoW/awspec)), if you make changes that will cause the tests to fail,